 A Career in Cybersecurity: Where To Start

 To learn cybersecurity, you first need to determine how much you already know.
-Do you have a background in cybersecurity, or are you learning cyber security from scratch?
+Do you have a background in cybersecurity, or are you learning it from scratch?
 The learning curve differs for both.

 If You Know Nothing